A journey into the forest

-For his Mythology and Ecology of a Celtic Rainforest experience, Martin heads into neighbouring County Tyrone to reveal to visitors the rich folklore and mythology that developed around Celtic trees and plant species like epiphytes and bryophytes (think ferns and mosses).
+For his Mythology and Ecology of a Celtic Rainforest experience, Martin heads into neighbouring County Tyrone to reveal to visitors the rich folklore and mythology that developed around Celtic trees and plant species.
 He has nuggets of knowledge about everything from fairy trees and holy wells to the scarlet elf cup fungi that grow on rotting wood or ivy’s strong connections with All Soul’s Day.

 Irish forests and woodlands still serve as fascinating and diverse portals to the past.
 Many shelter crumbling ruins and settlement remains going back centuries and even millenia.
 In Courtown Woods the 5th century Highcross of Kilbride sits amongst ancient woodlands co-existing with the beech groves, chestnut walks and Californian redwoods planted in the 19th century by the 5th Earl Stopford.

 In County Fermanagh’s Cuilcagh Lakelands Geopark, Lough Navar Forest overlooks the lake’s remains of a “crannog”, or Bronze Age manmade island farmstead.
 Amongst 520 hectares of broadleaf and coniferous trees edging Lower Lough Erne, in Castle Archdale Forest you can explore a 17th century fortification and key World War II flying boat docks and buildings.